 - Boil until the milk thickens and reduces to half the quantity.
 Set this aside to cool.

-- Boil 5 cups milk in a pot.
-Pour lemon juice and stir until curdled.
-If it doesn’t then add some more and stir.
+- If it doesn't curdle then add some more and stir.

-- Pour ice water or add ice cubes to the pot and set aside for 2 mins.
+- Turn off the stove.
+Pour ice water or add ice cubes to the pot and set aside for 2 mins.

 - Drain to a muslin cloth lined over a colander.

-- Squeeze off excess whey and make a knot.
+- Wrap the chena in the cloth.
+Squeeze off excess whey and make a knot.

 - Next hang it for about 45 minutes to 1 hour for the excess whey to drain off.

-- Add the discs to boiling syrup gently.
-Cook covered for about 7 to 8 minutes on a moderately high flame.
+- Cook covered for about 9 to 10 minutes on a moderately high flame.

 How to make rasmalai – Assembling Rasmalai